fedex2118/CoalaPy/README.md

 # CoalaPy
-An algorithm that calculates the probability of cophylogeny reconstruction events: it is based on Coala algorithm written in Java, that uses ABC approach for host-parasyte associations.
+A software for co-philogeny recostruction.
+This is a first prototype of Coala, a software written in Java, that uses ABC approach to explain co-evolutionary history of host-parasyte interactions.
-This is as for now uses python version (3.6.13).It makes use of ETE-3 Toolkit version 1.7.9 for phylogenetic trees.
+This program uses python version (3.6.13) and ETE-3 Toolkit version 1.7.9.

-In the current version, the algorithm reads a nexus file of "Jane / TreeMap Nexus" format (more info about the format in the first section of this document: https://team.inria.fr/erable/files/2020/11/Input-File.pdf) and after starting from the root of the host tree it generates a parasyte tree based on the probabilities of Cospeciation, Duplication and Loss event.

-It then stores the generated trees into a file under the "GenParasytes" folder and after that the results can be also used to calculate absolute distance between the original parasyte tree used, and the generated ones.
-This could be helpful to retrieve information about the history of the generated trees and observe if those ones are close to the real one in terms of size.
+CoalaPy is based on a semplified version of the co-evolutionary model of Coala that doesn't have Host-Switch events.
+It needs a Nexus file in input containing two philogenetic trees, one for hosts and one for parasytes, and current associations for taxa of the two trees (more info on the "How to make it run" section below).
+It also requires a set of probability for the events of Co-speciation, Duplication and Loss, previously established from the co-evolutionary model.
+It simulates the evolution of the parasytes species following the evolution of the hosts.
+The results of such simulation is a finite number of generated parasyte trees that are stored into a text file under the "GenParasytes" folder.
+The results of such simulation can be used to plot the distributions of leaves and height of generated trees.
+The plot of such distributions could be useful to see how the generated trees were created for the set of probabilties used.

-The Host switch event as it is right now has not been implemented, so it is for other types of distances.
-For this reason it can be better described as a DL or Dup-Loss (Duplication-Loss) model instead of a DTL one (Duplication-Transfer-Loss).
+The Host switch event for this prototype has not been implemented yet.
+For this reason this software can be used only for DL or Dup-Loss (Duplication-Loss) models and not for DTL ones (Duplication-Transfer-Loss).
-The main issue at the moment to calculate other type of distances is that both the original parasyte tree and the generated trees are multilabeled trees.

-This is still a work in progress.

 # How to make it run?